 - Provide adequate and reasonable provider standards to meet the needs of the target population

-- Ensure that services are provided in accordance with a plan of care
+- Ensure that the HCBS are provided in accordance with a person-centered service plan

 - Establish a quality assurance, monitoring and improvement strategy for the benefit.
 See HCBS Quality information.